cjpark-sapcsa/m365-copilot-aifoundry-saplogicapp/README.md

 This may result in a generic error such as:

-> “Sorry, something went wrong...”
+> “Sorry, something went wrong I am unable to give you this response at the moment.
+I will keep working on your query and respond later....”

 even if the backend workflow completes successfully.